 The slider buttons on the left side of the screen will turn each monitor on and off.
 Normally all monitors will be enabled; however, you may wish to turn a monitor off during website updates or while resolving a related issue.

-The certificate monitor is used to check the validity of certificates and alert the following to you prior to your certificates expiring:
+The certificate monitor checks the validity of certificates and alerts you to the following before your certificates expire:

 - Whether the certificate is accessible